EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

 `state` is the `State` object described above that represents the state of the world when the predication is called.
 It holds, among other things, the current value of all the MRS variables at this point in the solver backtracking process.
 Because of backtracking, the same predication can be called many times with different states as the solver attempts to find a solution to the MRS.

 `x_binding` and `i_binding` hold all the information about the MRS variables that `_file_n_of` uses.
-These `VariableBinding` objects have properties like `.name` that will return the name ('x3' and 'i8') of the MRS variable the binding represents, as well as their current value from the `state` object.
+These `VariableBinding` objects have properties like `.name` that will return the name ("x3" or "i8" in this example) of the MRS variable the binding represents, as well as their current value from the `state` object.

-If you know the name of the variable (like 'x3') you can retrieve its value directly from the `state` object.
+If you know the name of the variable (like "x3") you can retrieve its value directly from the `state` object.
 So, the engine could have just called the predication with the state object and variable *names* like this:

 ~~~
-file_n_of(state, 'x3', 'i8')
+file_n_of(state, "x3", "i8")
 ~~~

 ... and forced developers to look them up manually like this:

 ~~~
-x_binding = state.get_binding('x3')
+x_binding = state.get_binding("x3")
 ~~~

 ... but passing the bindings, pre-loaded, as arguments is more convenient.